SuyashJoshi179/SuyashJoshi179/README.md

 <h2 align="center">Full Stack web developer and Competitive Programmer!</h2>
 <p align="center">
-I am a third-year computer engineering undergraduate at Pune Institute of Computer Technology (<a href="https://pict.edu">PICT</a>).
+I am a final-year computer engineering undergraduate at Pune Institute of Computer Technology (<a href="https://pict.edu">PICT</a>).
 I have keen intrest in the fields of Computer Science and applying gained knowledge to make things which can benafit others.
 </p>
 <hr>